 We will do everything we can to help our clients retain their access to EU and UK markets.
-As negotiations progress, we will keep you updated both on this page and via our account managers and business support teams.
+As negotiations progress through the transition period, we will keep you updated both on this page and via our account managers and business support teams.

 Our status as an EU NoBo is particularly relevant to our assurance and inspection work performed under various EU Directives and Regulations.